eclipse-vertx/vert.x/core_manual_ruby.md

     sock.write_str('hello', 'UTF-16')

 The write methods are asynchronous and always returns immediately after the write has been queued.
 The actual write might occur some time later.
-If you want to be informed when the actual write has happened you can specify a block to the method:

-This block will then be invoked when the write has completed:

-    sock.write_str('hello') { puts 'It has actually been written' }

 Let's put it all together.